 Be Careful With Fire

-- Use care when smoking in Colorado’s dry climate.
-Always put cigarettes out completely and don’t leave your butts behind.
+- Use care when smoking in Boulder’s dry climate.
+Always put out cigarettes completely and don’t leave your butts behind.

 Keep Wildlife Wild

-- Colorado is home to tens of thousands of furry, scaly and feathered creatures.
-To keep them — and you — safe, don’t approach them.
+- Boulder is home to many furry, scaly, and feathered creatures.
+To keep them—and you—safe, don’t approach them.

 - It is not adorable to feed wild animals.
 You could alter natural behaviors, exposing them to predators or even euthanasia.